ahmdhisham/Home-Credit-Default-Risk/README.md

 ## Machine Learning Techniques
-The **CatBoost Classifier model** was trained and evaluated on the processed data.
+The **CatBoost Classifier model** was choosed as this model is well-suited for imbalanced data and works natively with categorical features.
+The model was trained and evaluated on the processed data.

 ## Evaluation Results